l2beat/earl/docs/guides/mocks.md

 title: Mocks
 ---

-**Note**: mocks API is still in PREVIEW state and can change in future.

-Mocks are dummy objects simulating behaviour of more complicated real world objects. **Earl** supports both function and objects mocking.
+Mocks are dummy objects simulating behaviour of more complicated real world objects. **Earl** supports only function mocks for now.

 ## Function mocks

-Imagine that we want to test simple function that transforms every single item in an array to something else (you might be familiar with name `map`):
+Imagine that we want to test a function that transforms every single item in an array to something else (you might be familiar with name `map`):

 ```typescript
 function transform<T, K>(data: Array<T>, transformer: (item: T) => K) {